Gottfried Wilhelm Leibniz: Calculus

 Leibniz exploited infinitesimals in developing calculus, manipulating them in ways suggesting that they had paradoxical algebraic properties.
 George Berkeley, in a tract called The Analyst and also in De Motu, criticized these.
 A recent study argues that Leibnizian calculus was free of contradictions, and was better grounded than Berkeley's empiricist criticisms.

+Leibniz introduced fractional calculus in a letter written to Guillaume de l'Hôpital in 1695.
+At the same time, Leibniz wrote to Johann Bernoulli about derivatives of "general order".
+In the correspondence between Leibniz and John Wallis in 1697, Wallis's infinite product for $\frac{1}{2}$π is discussed.
+Leibniz suggested using differential calculus to achieve this result.
+Leibniz further used the notation ${d}^{1/2}{y}$ to denote the derivative of order $\frac{1}{2}$.

 From 1711 until his death, Leibniz was engaged in a dispute with John Keill, Newton and others, over whether Leibniz had invented calculus independently of Newton.

 The use of infinitesimals in mathematics was frowned upon by followers of Karl Weierstrass, but survived in science and engineering, and even in rigorous mathematics, via the fundamental computational device known as the differential.
 Beginning in 1960, Abraham Robinson worked out a rigorous foundation for Leibniz's infinitesimals, using model theory, in the context of a field of hyperreal numbers.
 The resulting non-standard analysis can be seen as a belated vindication of Leibniz's mathematical reasoning.
 Robinson's transfer principle is a mathematical implementation of Leibniz's heuristic law of continuity, while the standard part function implements the Leibnizian transcendental law of homogeneity.